gvwilson/thirdbit/_posts/2008/2008-08-02-id-really-like-to-draw-a-picture.md

 ---
-title: "I'd Really Like To Draw A Picture..."
+title: "I'd Really Like To Draw A Picture…"
 date: 2008-08-02 20:27:26
 year: 2008
 ---